BYLAWS OF THE

 The bylaws will be reviewed at the December meeting.
 The secretary shall affix the date of review to the bylaws for audit as well as indicating the action in the minutes.

-ARTICLE VIII: BOARD OF TRUSTEES CODE OF ETHICS
+ARTICLE VII: BOARD OF TRUSTEES CODE OF ETHICS

 As a member of the library board I will: